 In line with the guiding principles above, our evaluation of companies' renewable electricity procurement is based on a combination of three distinct aspects: the coverage/share of renewable electricity procured; the quality of the procurement construct; and the method for matching renewable electricity to electricity consumption.
 We assess the approaches that companies pursue today towards the realisation of their targets.
 This may deviate from the approaches that companies have pursued in the past.

-The assessment criteria for these sub-components are set out in Table 9 and Table 10.
+The assessment criteria for these sub-components are set out in Table 15 and Table 16.

-Table 9: Assessment criteria for transparency of renewable electricity procurement
+Table 15: Assessment criteria for transparency of renewable electricity procurement

-PROCUREMENT OF RENEWABLE ELECTRICITY - TRANSPARENCY
+3B.
+PROCUREMENT OF RENEWABLE ELECTRICITY (SCOPE 2) - TRANSPARENCY

 The transparency rating is based on the average ratings across the 3 columns that make up the sub-components of this assessment.
 The transparency rating is based on the company's own communication, including its website and public reports, but does not consider non-public information such as CDP climate change disclosures.

-COVERAGE OF CLAIMS AND TARGETS PROCUREMENT CONSTRUCT MATCHING METHOD The company clearly communicates the scope of the claim.
+COVERAGE OF CLAIMS AND TARGETS PROCUREMENT CONSTRUCT MATCHING METHOD • The company clearly communicates the scope of the claim.
 When other major energy carriers exist, the company clearly communicates the limited relevance of electricity compared to other energy carriers in own operations.
 (The relevance of other energy carriers is determined at the sector level, through the judgement of the authors) The company provides thorough details on the renewable electricity constructs it pursues and plans to pursue to meet its future target.
-This includes details on the following: Type of renewable electricity/supply construct Location of renewable electricity generation capacity for each construct Volume of electricity procured through each construct.
+This includes details on the following Type of renewable electricity/supply construct Location of renewable electricity generation capacity for each construct Volume of electricity procured through each construct.
 Agreements regarding the bundling (or cancellation) of any associated certificates.
-The company explicitly states what accounting method it uses to match its electricity consumption with the generation of renewable electricity <and> The company clearly communicates any relevant limitations associated with this accounting method.</and> N/A The company provides some details on the pursued renewable electricity constructs, but only three of the criteria above are met.
+The company explicitly states what accounting method it uses to match its electricity consumption with the generation of renewable electricity <and> In the case that the company does not use hourly matching, the company clearly communicates the limitations associated with its accounting method.</and> 4 N/A The company provides some details on the pursued renewable electricity constructs, but only three of the criteria above are met.
 N / A The company communicates the scope of its claims and targets, but only with respect to existing electricity consumption, and without clarity on the relevance of electricity consumption compared to other energy consumption.
 The company provides some details on the pursued renewable electricity constructs, but only two of the criteria above are met.
-The company explicitly states what accounting method it uses to match its electricity consumption with the generation of renewable electricity <but> The company does not communicate any relevant limitations associated with this accounting method.</but> N/A The company provides very limited details on the pursued renewable electricity constructs.
+The company explicitly states what accounting method it uses to match its electricity consumption with the generation of renewable electricity <BUT> The company does not communicate any relevant limitations associated with this accounting method. ٠ N/A The company provides very limited details on the pursued renewable electricity constructs.
 Only one of the criteria above is met.
-It can be reasonably determined which accounting method the company uses to match its electricity consumption with the generation of renewable electricity, although this is not explicitly stated. \bigcirc The company's communication is not clear about the scope coverage.
+It can be reasonably determined which accounting method the company uses to match its electricity consumption with the generation of renewable electricity, although this is not explicitly stated.
+0 The company's communication is not clear about the scope coverage.
 No information identified.
 It is not clear what the accounting method is.
 The company provides no information on REC vintage.

-Rating: 💽 High 🕘 Reasonable 🕕 Moderate 🕒 Poor 🜔 Very poor
+Rating: 💽 High 🕙 Reasonable 🕕 Moderate 🕐 Poor 💭 Very poor

-Table 10: Assessment criteria for integrity of renewable electricity procurement
+Table 16: Assessment criteria for integrity of renewable electricity procurement

+3B.
 PROCUREMENT OF RENEWABLE ELECTRICITY - INTEGRITY